ComedicChimera/whirlwind/README.md

 Whirlwind tries to achieve all of these goals, and admittedly falls short in some areas.
 When using more high level constructs, there is often a trade off between ease of thought and writing and speed of compilation and execution.
-When designing this language I aimed for an "85% solution" which effectively means close enough, but not perfect: each construct fulfills the majority of our speed goals, but not all at once.
-In essence, instead of trying to make each and every construct perfect, I provide a variety of constructs and approaches each of which is suited to one of the goals, this design allowing you to choose what you find most important.
+When designing this language, I aimed for an "85% solution" which effectively means close enough but not perfect: each construct fulfills the majority of our speed goals but not all at once.
+In essence, instead of trying to make each and every construct perfect, I provide a variety of constructs and approaches each of which is suited to one or more of the goals, this design allowing you to choose what you find most important.

 ## <a name="features"/> Notable Features: